hankhank10/music-screen-api/README.md

 2. It runs pretty poorly on a Pi Zero due to the processing requirements.
 Actually this script runs fine, but it can struggle to do this and the http-sonos-api consistently.
 If you are set on running on a Pi Zero then either have the sonos-api running on a different local machine (and redirect to that IP address in sonos_settings.py) or set the Pi_Zero flag in sonos_settings.py to True (this slows down the frequency of requests)

 (Thanks to reddit user u/Burulambie for helping me trouble shoot this)

-I wouldn't recommend running the high res colour version from a Pi Zero.

 # Important notice on "demaster"